airbop/airbop-client/README.md

 The two character state or province code from the [USA](http://en.wikipedia.org/wiki/List_of_U.S._state_abbreviations#PUSPS) or [Canada](http://en.wikipedia.org/wiki/Canadian_subnational_postal_abbreviations).
 This must be exactly two characters or it will be ignored.

 If the location data is not passed the server will attempt to fill in the data by performing an IP lookup on the device that posted the data.
 The location data that the AirBop server get's will be quite accurate (99.5% at a country level and 90% at a state level) so you will only need to provide your own data if you need greater accuracy.

-###### label (optional)

-A 50 character string that can be used to 'tag' or 'group' devices.
-You will be able to target devices based on this value when you send your message from the AirBop servers.

-For example if you wanted to label devices registrations from tablets vs. phones you could label the phones: `phone` and the tablets: `tablet`, or `standard` and `HD`.
-Then you would be able to target each group separately.

 ###### Unregistering